-The original church from the 13th century consisted of a nave, rectangular in plan, without an externally separated chancel.
-In the first half of the 16th century, the building was extended to the east, and then enlarged by a south aisle, equal length, but slightly narrower, measuring 25.1 x 5.6 meters, and a two-story porch added to the western part of the southern aisle.
-Then, in 1534, a 3.4 x 3.8 meters four-sided tower was added on the west side of the old nave (northern aisle).
-It was reinforced with buttresses in the corners, decorated with battlement and crowned with four corner pinnacles.
+The original church from the 13th century probably consisted of a nave, rectangular in plan, without an externally separated chancel.
+In the first half of the 16th century, the building was extended to the east, and then enlarged by a south aisle, equal length, but slightly narrower, measuring 25.1 x 5.6 meters, and a two-story porch added to the western part of the southern wall of the new aisle.
+Then, in 1534, a 3.4 x 3.8 meters four-sided tower was added, located on the west side of the old nave (northern aisle).
+It was reinforced with buttresses in the corners, and also decorated with battlement and four corner pinnacles.